AdamM-1021/adamm-1021.github.io/README.md

 Brute force recursive pathfinding algorithm, written for CS 221.

-Project was written in Java, and contains UI elements
+Project was written in Java, and contains UI elements.

 ### [Format Check/ Grid Monitor](https://github.com/AdamM-1021/Format-Checker)

-Format checker checks the validity of 2D array files before input
+Format checker checks the validity of 2D array files before input.

-Grid monitor takes these and runs a series of tests regarding averaging adjacent tiles, and returns the array's properties
+Grid monitor takes these and runs a series of tests regarding averaging adjacent tiles, and returns the array's properties.

 ### [Linked List Testers](https://github.com/AdamM-1021/List-Testers)

 Java classes for single and double linked lists, with included node class.
-Also contains multiple unit tests for each list
+Also contains multiple unit tests for each list.

 ## Smaller Classes